NotVinz/Boltzmann_Population_Excel_UDF/README.md

 ![](image/Im2.png)

 Note that, while typing, a **HELP function** is displayed.
-This can be executed if the command syntax is forgotten.
+This can be executed if the command syntax is forgotten: the "Help" function displays the following informative window.

 ![](image/Im5.png)

 By typing
 *=Boltzmann_Pop(Range;;)*
 which is equivalent to:
-*=Boltzmann_Pop(Range;298.15;"Hartrees")*
+*=Boltzmann_Pop(Range;298.15;"Hartrees")*...

 ![](image/Im3.png)

-The populations of the energy levels in the input range is displayed.
+...the populations of the energy levels in the input range is displayed.
 The obtained values state that at room temperature (in the gas phase) 67% of butane molecules are in *Anti* conformation, and the remaining 33% is in two isoenergetic (ie symmetric, degenerate) *"Gauche"* conformations

 ![](image/Im4.png)